-Music classes at TCIS always brings out the music talents among students and encourage them to enroll as the school is fortunate to have best music teachers.
+Music classes for kids at TCIS always brings out the music talents among students and encourage them to enroll as the school is fortunate to have best music teachers.

 “Music very much has a way of enhancing quality of life and can, in addition, promote recovery.”

 It’s almost impossible to find someone who doesn’t feel a strong connection to music.
 Even if you can’t carry a tune or play an instrument, you can probably reel off a list of songs that evoke happy memories and raise your spirits.
 In the past few decades, music therapy has played an increasing role in all facets of healing.
 Music can evoke emotional responses to relax or stimulate people or help them heal.

 Therapeutic impact of music

 Research has shown that listening to music can reduce anxiety, blood pressure, pain as well as improve sleep quality – yes know “how much sleep does a child need?“, mood, mental alertness, and memory.
 Music Therapy is a great medium to understand and identify many of the factors that trigger mental disorders.
 Music therapy, in particular, can be used as a form of guided meditation where in the patient is able to enter a parallel state of consciousness, identify hidden problems and solve them from the root by engaging the stimuli in the brain.

 Therapists who employ music as a form of treatment involves a variety of tools such as playing instruments in music clubs, guided imagery, humming noises or even writing songs to solve conflicts.
 Thus, music therapy effectively helps people of all ages (even tone-deaf people) deal with health problems.

 Music improves the body’s immune system function and reduces stress.
 Listening to music was also found to be more effective than prescription drugs in reducing anxiety before surgery.